How To Introduce Dogs Without Creating A Lifetime Grudge

 I watched the vibe shift from love-at-first-sniff to “this isn’t what I signed up for” faster than Falkor could knock over her food bowl.

-It took time, a few weeks of structured introductions, space management, and a whole lot of patience.
+It took time, weeks of structured introductions, space management, and a lot of patience.
 But slowly, they found their rhythm.
-I started noticing little signs: Daisy letting Falkor nap near her.
-Mutual tail wags.
-Even the occasional shared toy.

 According to the American Pet Products Association (APPA), nearly 48% of dog-owning households have more than one pup.
 So if you’re thinking about adding a second (or even third) furry companion, you’re in good company.

-But before you get too excited picturing double the tail wags and cuddle piles, there’s something important to keep in mind.
-Your first dog didn’t exactly ask for a roommate.
+But before you get too excited picturing double the tail wags and cuddle piles, remember this: your first dog didn’t ask for a roommate.
+They already have a routine, favorite spots, and your full attention.
+A new dog changes all of that overnight.

 Adding another dog is more than a cute idea.
 It’s a major change in your current dog’s life, and they’ll need time, space, and support to adjust.

-- Your resident dog is dog-social and has positive experiences with other dogs.
+- Your resident dog is generally dog-social and has had positive experiences with other dogs

-- Each dog has had time to decompress in their current environment.
+- Each dog has had time to decompress in their current environment, especially after travel, shelter stays, or big changes

 Meeting at the park is one thing.
 Sharing a home is something else entirely.